 Again it’s important to double-check check your EV is compatible with the public charging station you’ll be using.
 When you search for local chargers ZapMap lets you know which connection types are available for you to use- Handy, eh?

 Egg chargers are compatible with most EVs

-At Egg, our chargers will work with all electric vehicles currently on the market.
+At Egg, our chargers will work with almost all electric vehicles currently on the market.

 From Ford to BMW, Audi to TeslaNissan and everything in between, our reliable chargers will ensure your EV never runs out of juice.
 You can rely on us to make sure you’re always ready to go.

 Installing an EV charger at home gives you the opportunity to get the most out of EV ownership.
 Say goodbye to waiting for a charging station to be free.
 With at-home charging, you can charge your EV as and when suits you.

 Save money by charging at home.
 Our handy smart app will tell you when the most energy-efficient time is to charge your EV.
 Sounds cool?
 We think so!